fastmcp-me/mcp-figma/README.md

 # Figma MCP Server

 MCP Server for interacting with the Figma API.
 This server provides a complete set of Figma API methods through the Model Context Protocol.
+Sometimes on large figma files you might have to tell it to use depth = 1 for figma_get_file then increase when it needs more.

 ![Figma MCP Server](https://github.com/user-attachments/assets/figma-mcp-demo.png)